theandrew168/bronzebeard/docs/README.md

 **NOTE:** Since parentheses are treated as whitespace by the lexer, any precedence grouping within an expression disappears.
 Be careful with this!
 If you have a calculation that requires a specific order of operations, break it up into smaller, separate definitions.
+The actual precedence rules and evaluation of arithmetic expressions is handled by the Python lauguage itself (via the [eval](https://docs.python.org/3/library/functions.html#eval) builtin).

 ### Modifiers
 In addition to basic arithmetic operations, Bronzebeard assembly supports a small number of "modifiers".